ogbotemi-2000/rmrf-css/README.md

 > The arguments above can be anything, what matters is that their initial letters - 'h', 'c', 'o' as speciified in the `index.js` file remain in the same position

+### Caveats

+1. Regular expressions of this form `[^, }]+\}` appears to perform less thoroughly in Node.js than in the browser, use the browser-based version of this code for a comprehensive removal of unused styles
+2. A performance drop may be detected by the package for large CSS files of over 1MB, follow the prompts it shows to use an alternative workaround

 ### License